Capture and Decay of Electroweak WIMPonium: Formation, transitions and annihilation of WIMPonium

 As discussed above, $p$-wave bound states in the spin-singlet configuration and $s$-wave bound states in the spin-triplet configuration (odd $L+S$) are only composed of $\chi^+ \chi^-$, with no $\chi^0 \chi^0$ component.
 Thus the $\Sigma$ matrix now only has one non-zero component, namely the diagonal entry corresponding to $\chi^+ \chi^-$ annihilation.
 Furthermore, for the $p$-wave state the Landau-Yang theorem forbids the decay into massless neutral vector bosons.
 However, for the $s$-wave bound state, the $s$-channel annihilation is open and permits decays into all SM final states.
 As calculated in appendix \ref{app:anndictionary}, the non-zero annihilation matrices for these bound states are given by:

 for the spin-singlet $p$-wave states, and

 for the spin-triplet $s$-wave states.

 In principle, one could hope to detect an energetic, monochromatic photon line from the bound state's annihilation to $\gamma \gamma$ or $\gamma Z$.
 However, only the $L+S\,$-even bound states have a sizable branching ratio to photons, but, as discussed above, we directly capture only to states with odd $L+S$.
-Thus, line-photon annihilation events will require that capture occurs into an excited state that can decay by dipole emission to a state with even $L+S$, e.g.~the free winos capture into the spin-singlet 2$p$ state, which subsequently transitions to $d$ or $s$-wave.
-As we show in section \ref{subsec:woniaform}, for winos in the Milky Way halo, capture into the excited, $p$-wave states generally has a suppressed rate (by two orders of magnitude) compared to capture into the lower-lying $s$-wave states.
-Furthermore, it is dominated by the direct rate for WIMPs to annihilate to $\gamma+X$.
+Thus, line-photon annihilation events will require that capture occurs into an excited state that can decay by dipole emission to a state with even $L+S$, e.g.~the free winos capture into the spin-singlet 2$p$ state, which subsequently transitions to $d$ or $s$-wave, or into the spin-triplet 2$s$ state, which subsequently transitions to lower-lying $p$-wave states.
+As we show in section \ref{subsec:woniaform}, for winos in the Milky Way halo, capture into the excited states is dominated by the direct rate for WIMPs to annihilate to $\gamma + X$.
 Thus we expect a small branching ratio for monochromatic gamma-ray annihilation lines from bound states.

 Note that by dimensional analysis, we naively expect $|\Psi(0)| \sim (\alpha_W M_\chi)^{3/2}$ for $s$-wave bound states, and $A_{N,C} \sim (\alpha_W M_\chi)^{5/2}$ for $p$-wave bound states.
 Thus we expect the decay width for annihilations from $s$-wave bound states to scale as $\alpha_W^5 M_\chi$, and for annihilations from $p$-wave bound states to scale as $\alpha_W^7 M_\chi$.
 More generally (as also noted in \cite{An:2016gad}), the width for decay via annihilation will scale as $\Gamma \propto \alpha_W^{5 + 2L} M_\chi$.